Do I need a visa?

 If you qualify for the Tier 1 route, you do not need a job offer before coming to the UK.
 This is because it is assumed that you will find a position quickly on account of your expertise and talent.
 You do, however, need to be endorsed by a registered body, like the Arts Council.

-If you apply via either the Tier 2 or Tier 5 routes, you need:
+If you apply via either the Skilled Worker or Temporary Worker routes, you need:

 - A job offer from a UK employer (who holds a Sponsor Licence)